 Processing Chip Used

-Three of the companies, MyHeritage, Ancestry and FTDNA, use the Illumina OmniExpress chip and 23andMe uses the new Infinium® Global Screening Array chip from Illumina.
-The fact that all of the chips come from the same company may be confusing, leading some to believe that all tests are created equal.
-This is not the case.
-The chip used to process DNA samples is only one part of the process.
+More importantly, the chip used to process DNA samples is only one part of the process.
 Each company develops their own analysis of the results, references different population samples and provides different reports.
 In addition, each one of these DNA test providers offers different tools for you to analyze the data you receive, creating variations in results, accessibility and usefulness.

 Admixture (Ancestry Makeup)